- Download our Moving to South Africa Guide (PDF)

 The four main banks also provide facilities to make some bill payments or cellphone airtime purchases at their ATMs, and certain machines also accept cash deposits.

 Taxes in South Africa

-91 days or more on aggregate during the year of assessment, and
+91 days or more total during the year of assessment

-915 days or more in total during the preceding five years of assessment, and
+91 days or more in each of the preceding five years

-91 days or more on aggregate in each of the preceding five years.
+915 days or more in total during the preceding five years of assessment